SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ## Story 1
 ##### As a student I want to book a seat for one of my lectures so that I can attend it.
-### Test 1 (A student book an available lecture)
+### Test 1 (A student books an available lecture)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)